Our Coaches

 Beyond his coaching accolades, Bill boasts an impressive 30 plus years of experience in hockey schools.
 For 22 years, he owned and operated his own hockey school, leaving an indelible impact on countless aspiring players.
 His deep-rooted passion for player development has allowed him to refine his coaching techniques and cultivate a profound understanding of the game.

 In recent years, Bill has lent his expertise to Coquitlam Minor, where he focused on skill development.
-Additionally, he took charge of coaching the U13A1 team last season, further cementing his reputation as a coach dedicated to fostering the growth and success of young athletes.
+Additionally, co-coached the U13A1 team last season, further cementing his reputation as a coach dedicated to fostering the growth and success of young athletes.

 Bill's profound knowledge of the game is underpinned by an impressive playing career.
 As a student-athlete at Northern Michigan University, he excelled in NCAA Division 1 hockey for four years, majoring in Physical Education with a minor in Health.
 His exceptional skills and dedication led him to become an Allan Cup Canadian Champion in 2000 and earned him a coveted spot on Team Canada in the Nagano Cup in 2001.
 Bill's exceptional talent was further recognized when he participated in the reality TV show "Making the Cut" on CBC, showcasing the top 68 players not in the NHL in 2004.